adetonayusuf/PropertyPipeline/README.md

 - Power BI
 - Window Task Scheduler

   I got the real estate API from Realty Mole Property then I extracted and transformed via Python and loaded the transformed data into Postgress.
+Check link below to view the pipeline code, this solve Zipco Real Estate Agency problem as stated below
+    - Inefficient Data Processing Workflow - With this pipeline data is extracted and processed within seconds which makes information available for Zipco management to make effective decision on a timely basis.

+    - Increased Operational Costs - The pipeline will reduce the operational costs especially relating to data processing by atleast 90%.

+    - Disparate Datasets and Inconsistent format - The dataset in the pipeline is well cleaned and transformed.
+The format is well formatted and fit for decision making.

+    - Compromised Data Quality - The data quality has been improved by at least 95%

   [Postgres Pipeline](https://github.com/adetonayusuf/PropertyPipeline/blob/main/postgres_pipeline.py)